-- The design team will communicate with stakeholders in early 2021 and provide opportunity for feedback on the proposed directions for the new program.
+- The Design Team held a follow-up session for stakeholders in January 2021 which provided an opportunity for feedback on the proposed directions for the new program.

 - Why is the timeframe for Pacific Women Lead 5 years compared to Pacific Women’s 10 years?